OSI Systems (NASDAQ:OSIS) Updates FY 2022 Earnings Guidance

-Several equities research analysts recently issued reports on the company.
-Oppenheimer reiterated a buy rating and issued a $120.00 price objective on shares of OSI Systems in a report on Friday, October 8th.
-Roth Capital boosted their target price on OSI Systems from $122.00 to $126.00 and gave the stock a buy rating in a report on Thursday, August 19th.
-Imperial Capital began coverage on OSI Systems in a report on Monday, July 26th.
-They set an outperform rating and a $140.00 target price on the stock.
-B. Riley boosted their target price on OSI Systems from $118.00 to $120.00 and gave the stock a buy rating in a report on Friday, August 20th.
-Finally, Zacks Investment Research upgraded OSI Systems from a hold rating to a buy rating and set a $110.00 target price on the stock in a report on Friday, August 27th.
-Six research analysts have rated the stock with a buy rating, According to data from MarketBeat.com, OSI Systems currently has an average rating of Buy and an average target price of $119.83.
+A number of brokerages have commented on OSIS.
+B. Riley boosted their price target on shares of OSI Systems from $118.00 to $120.00 and gave the company a buy rating in a research note on Friday, August 20th.
+Zacks Investment Research raised shares of OSI Systems from a hold rating to a buy rating and set a $110.00 price target on the stock in a report on Friday, August 27th.
+Roth Capital boosted their price target on shares of OSI Systems from $122.00 to $126.00 and gave the stock a buy rating in a report on Thursday, August 19th.
+Oppenheimer reissued a buy rating and issued a $120.00 price target on shares of OSI Systems in a report on Friday, October 8th.
+Finally, Imperial Capital started coverage on shares of OSI Systems in a report on Monday, July 26th.
+They set an outperform rating and a $140.00 price objective on the stock.
+Six investment analysts have rated the stock with a buy rating, According to data from MarketBeat.com, the stock has a consensus rating of Buy and an average target price of $119.83.

-In other news, insider Malcolm Peter Maginnis sold 4,253 shares of the company’s stock in a transaction on Tuesday, August 31st.
-The stock was sold at an average price of $99.10, for a total transaction of $421,472.30.
-Following the sale, the insider now owns 17,910 shares of the company’s stock, valued at $1,774,881.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, insider Glenn Grindstaff sold 355 shares of the company’s stock in a transaction on Wednesday, September 8th.
-The stock was sold at an average price of $97.40, for a total value of $34,577.00.
-Following the sale, the insider now directly owns 3,971 shares in the company, valued at approximately $386,775.40.
+In related news, CEO Deepak Chopra sold 25,000 shares of OSI Systems stock in a transaction that occurred on Monday, September 13th.
+The stock was sold at an average price of $94.64, for a total transaction of $2,366,000.00.
+Following the transaction, the chief executive officer now owns 525,780 shares in the company, valued at $49,759,819.20.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, General Counsel Victor S. Sze sold 15,000 shares of OSI Systems stock in a transaction on Wednesday, September 8th.
+The shares were sold at an average price of $96.92, for a total value of $1,453,800.00.
+Following the completion of the sale, the general counsel now owns 231,363 shares in the company, valued at approximately $22,423,701.96.
 The disclosure for this sale can be found here.
-Insiders sold 52,529 shares of company stock worth $5,046,483 over the last quarter.
-6.60% of the stock is currently owned by insiders.
+Insiders sold 77,529 shares of company stock worth $7,355,733 over the last three months.
+Corporate insiders own 5.70% of the company’s stock.

 OSI Systems, Inc designs and manufactures specialized electronic systems and components for critical applications.
 The firm operates through the following segments: Security, Healthcare, and Optoelectronics and Manufacturing.
 The Security segment provides security inspection systems and related services, and turnkey security screening solutions.